Pilot Ens. Joseph H. Dougherty, O-278729 USNR (MIA / KIA) IL

 Memorials

 Dougherty was officially declared dead on February 4, 1946.
-He is memorialized at the Honolulu Memorial in the courts of the missing, court 5 at the National Memorial Cemetery of the Pacific (Punchbowl).
-Dougherty also has a memorial marker at Highland Memorial Cemetery in Mount Carmel, IL.
+He earned Dougherty earned the Distinguished Flying Cross (DFC) and Air Medal.
+When lost on July 4, 1944 He earned the Purple Heart, posthumously.
+Dougherty is memorialized at the National Memorial Cemetery of the Pacific (Punchbowl) on the courts of the missing, court 5.
+He also has a memorial marker at Highland Memorial Cemetery in Mount Carmel, IL.

 References